pawelel/my-knowledge-tree/src/site/notes/coding/coding/My Projects.md

 -   Fill out a form
 -   Filter by certain conditions
 -   Locate assets based on various parameters
--   Automatic localization (Polish/English) based on browser settings
+-   Automatic localization of the interface (Polish/English) based on browser settings
 -   Export filtered data to the xlsx format
 -   Export all data